 Checking in will remind them you're there, while also providing them with a chance to explain exactly how they'd like to be helped on any given day.

 4. Be Comfortable With Silence

-Sometimes there truly are no words.
-Don't feel like you have to fill the silence while your significant other grieves.
-Your partner just needs to know that you are there.
-Spend hours together in bed, on the couch, on the beach, saying nothing.
+Sometimes there truly are no words, so don't feel like you have to fill the silence while your significant other grieves.

 5. Offer Practical Help